gosub-com/Zurfur/README.md

 ## Functions

-    /// This is a public documentation comment, which should not be marked
+    /// This is a public documentation comment.
+Use `variable` to
-    /// up with XML.
-Use '`' to refer to symbols in the source.
-For example,
-    /// call `Main` to run this example.
-Parameters should have a ':' after them.
-    /// `args`: A list of arguments.
-    pub static func Main(args []str)
+    /// refere to variables in the code.
+Do not use XML. pub static func Main(args []str)
     {
         // This is a regular private comment Console.Log("Hello World, 2+2=" + add(2,2))
     }

+    // Regular static function
     static func add(a int, b int) int
         => return a + b

+    // Extension method for MyClass
+    pub func MyClass::MyExtensionFunc(a str) str
+        => a + ": " + memberVariable

 Functions are declared with the `func` keyword.
 The type names come after each argument, and the return type comes after the parameters.
 Functions, classes, structs, enums, variables and constants are private unless they have the 'pub' qualifier.
 Functions are allowed at the namespace level, but must be static or extension methods.

-    /// This is an extension method
-    pub func MyClass::MyExtensionFunc(a str) str
-        => a + ": " + memberVariable

-TBD: Still considering using `fn` to declare a function.
+TBD: Still considering using `fun` to declare a function.

-## Semicolons
+## Semicolons and Statements

 Like Golang, semicolons are required between statements but they are automatically inserted at the end of lines based on the last non-comment token and the first token